w3c/wai-curricula/intro.md

 ##### Suggested homework

 Ask students to write some lines on how a particular aspect that might have been thought for accessibility ends up benefiting most of the users.
-Ask them to in favor of this assertion.
+Ask them to argue in favor of this assertion.

 ##### Suggested teaching materials
 * [Older users and Web Accessibility](https://www.w3.org/WAI/older-users/)